 While Black Belts commence their efforts with a well-defined project objective, DataMasters start with a business question to be answered.
 The exploration required to adequately understand and service this question may result in multiple different projects, some of which may be quality related.

 For someone already on a Lean Six Sigma track, DataMaster techniques complement an organization’s improvement opportunity pipeline for methodologies such as Lean and Six Sigma.
 Read these articles to learn more:

 Big Data Analytics Make Lean Methodologies Leaner Still

 Call in Your Black Belt to Manage Your Big Data Analytics Team

 Beyond Six Sigma: How Advanced Analytics Is Transforming Manufacturing

 How does the Lean Methods Group support its DataMaster graduates after they complete the course?

-In addition to some coaching and support during the two weeks of class, DataMaster instructors are available for on-site or remote coaching, facilitation and training as candidates bring the data analysis methodology back to their organizations.
+In addition to some coaching and support during the class, DataMaster instructors are available for on-site or remote coaching, facilitation and training as candidates bring the data analysis methodology back to their organizations.

 |DataMaster Software Tools|